ZsuzsaMano/star-wars/README.md

 ## Scope:

-- Create a simple Star Wars Squad Builder.
+- Create a simple mobile first Star Wars Squad Builder.

   1. See a Star Wars characters overview.
   2. Search for a Star Wars character.